- Learner Credentialing

 A two – step PPD is completed by having the first PPD skin test placed, then having that result read within 48 – 72 hours from the placement date and time.
 THEN, the learner will have their second PPD skin test placed 7-18 days from the date in which the first PPD skin test was “read.”
 The result of the second PPD must be read within 48-72 hours of the placement date and time of the second PPD skin test.If the learner has a positive result, history of a prior positive result or received a BCG vaccination in the past, a proof of a negative chest X-ray, performed within the last six (6) months, and a clearance letter on official letterhead or form from a physician stating that the learner has had no signs of symptoms of TB within the last year, are required.
 Chest X-Rays performed for a positive PPD test will be honored for five (5) years from read date.
 Lastly, if the learner’s provider denies the request for a chest X-ray, the learner is permitted to receive a yearly QuantiFERON with documentation of negative result along with a written request from the provider.

 - Measles, mumps, rubella (MMR) – Documentation of vaccination with two (2) doses of MMR given at least four (4) weeks apart or proof of immunity (serologic titer), is required.
+The titer must show a numerical value within the immunity range.
+Learners who do not develop immunity to measles, mumps, rubella (MMR) following two immunization series (confirmed with documentation of both series and two negative serologic titers), must provide a letter of explanation (verification of non-immunity) from their medical provider to continue enrollment in the prelicensure program.

 - Influenza – Annual seasonal influenza (flu) vaccinations are Documentation must specify the current season to be accepted.